-- Henri IV (reigned 1589-1610), known to this day in France as le bon roi Henri (Good King Henry), was the king of Navarre, and the cousin and brother-in-law of the three last Valois-Orleans kings.
+- Henri IV (reigned 1589-1610), also called Henre le grand ("Henry the Great") in French historiography, was the king of Navarre, and the cousin and brother-in-law of the three last Valois-Orleans kings.
 His claim to the throne came through being the senior, male-line descendant of Louis IX; by the Salic Law, he had been the heir-presumptive to the throne since the death of Charles IX, and it was mostly politics that clouded the question of his succession.
 Specifically, he was a Protestant, which the powerful Catholic League led by Henri de Guise found distinctly disturbing.
 However, Henri de Navarre proved to be a politique—in the parlance of the time, a pragmatist more interested in the stability and power of the state than in religious purity, and thus willing to change religious affiliation for political reasons.
 Henri did so, converting to Catholicism, twice: once to save his skin during the St. Bartholomew's Day Massacre, and once when he was about to take the throne, famously saying Paris vaut bien une messe: "Paris is well worth a Mass."
 He had his first childless marriage with the infamous Marguerite de Valois annulled, and then married an Italian princess, Marie de Medici.
-He was stabbed to death by a fanatic in 1610.
-He really, really loved women, being nicknamed Le Vert-Galant because he was very energetic with his mistresses - before his death, he was about to start a war against Spain to free a young woman he wanted in his bed.
-He was assassinated by the Catholic fanatic François Ravaillac, who stabbed him while stuck in traffic during the Queen's coronation ceremony.
+He had a firm grasp of the concept that the power of the kings and nobles came from the people, and concerned himself with the prosperity and well-being of the common folk of France; he famously proclaimed that if God kept him, he would make sure that every peasant in the realm had "a chicken in his pot every Sunday" (coining the phrase "a chicken in every pot" as a synonym for "national prosperity").
+As a result, he was remembered quite fondly by the French people and is also known to this day as le bon roi Henri ("Good King Henry").
+The Good King was also a big fan of good food, encouraging the development of French cuisine (a process his Italian wife helped, introducing techniques from the then-best-in-Europe Italian kitchen), and according to tradition introducing sauce béarnaise (named after his home province of Béarn).
+He also really, really loved women, being nicknamed Le Vert-Galant because he was very energetic with his mistresses - before his death, he was about to start a war against Spain to free a young woman he wanted in his bed.
+He was assassinated by the Catholic fanatic François Ravaillac, who stabbed him while stuck in traffic during the Queen's coronation ceremony in 1610.

 - Louis XIII (reigned 1610-1643) was Henri and Marie's eldest son, and became king at the age of eight.
 His marriage to Anne, daughter of King Felipe III of Spain, was childless for an astonishing 23 years before Anne surprised everyone by giving birth to two sons.
 The elder, of course, was heir apparent; the younger was given the title Duke of Orléans and founded a cadet branch of the House of Bourbon that proved to be very important about 200 years later.
 Cardinal Richelieu became his lawful first minister, even if fictions often portray him as a traitor - to be fair, he could be very evil with his opponents.
 At the end of his reign, Louis had a passionate relationship with the Marquis de Cinq-Mars, who tried to stir up shit with Richelieu and got beheaded for his trouble.
 Louis XIII and his queen appear as characters in Dumas' The Three Musketeers and the movies based on the novel.
 He died in 1643.